gchartier/html-energy-webring/README.md

 ```

 > [!IMPORTANT]
 > In order for the webring navigation experience to work well, it's important that you add the webring widget to the **same webpage url** that you provided.
+If you add the widget to a different url than the one provided, it will still work, but when someone lands on your page, they will not be able to continue surfing the webring.

 ## 📜 License